 Bachelor of Science in Psychology

 Psychology is the scientific study of behavior and mental processes.
 It examines behavior and mental processes in an effort to serve human welfare.
-The Bachelor of Science degree in Psychology is designed to provide students with strong research, communication, and critical thinking skills.
+The Bachelor of Science degree with a major in Psychological Science is designed to provide students with strong research, communication, and critical thinking skills.
 As such, the program requires completion of an Introductory Psychology course, a Careers in Psychology course, a laboratory-based two-semester research sequence, courses from the primary areas of the discipline, and a senior capstone experience.

 The 8-semester plan for the BS in PSYC degree can be viewed here.

 - Through completion of this course pathway through Gen Ed, PSYC majors (especially those considering graduate school) will have the opportunity to develop additional statistical and data analysis skills during pursuit of their BS in PSYC degree.

 - Should students complete these Gen Ed courses prior to enrolling in PSYC 2500 and/or PSYC 3000, they will enter PSYC 2500/3000 having already gained skills/knowledge on the subjects of statistics and data science.